Varaldsøy Municipality

 Varaldsøy is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1902 until its dissolution in 1965.
-The 83 km2 municipality encompassed the whole island of Varaldsøy and a 2 to 3 km wide strip of the mainland west of the island.
-The administrative centre of the municipality was the village area of Varaldsøy on the southern part of the island, where Varaldsøy Church is located.
+The 83.1 km2 municipality existed from 1902 until its dissolution in 1965.
+The area is now divided between Kvinnherad Municipality and Kvam Municipality in the traditional district of Hardanger in Vestland county.
+The administrative centre was the village of Våge on the south part of the island of Varaldsøy.
+Other villages in the municipality included Mundheim and Gjermundshamn.